AashiDutt/LLM-Eval/experiments/exp2_mt_bench/README.md

 ### 1. Self-Bias Detection Summary

 How often each vendor's judges rank their own vendor's answers on top, compared to the expected baseline.
+Values are aggregated across fast and thinking tiers for each vendor family.

 | Judge | Self-Preference | Expected | Bias (pp) | Verdict |
 |-------|-----------------|----------|-----------|---------|